Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/layouts.md

 ```

-### Minimum and Maximum Sizes
+### Minimum and maximum sizes

 The Layout framework controls the size of Views it lays out.
-The size of a child View can be smaller or larger than its natural size or specified size.
+The size of a child `View` can be smaller or larger than its natural size or a specified size.

 In the NUI Layout framework, a preferred minimum and maximum size is provided if a preference exists.
 Then, the Layout framework tries to keep the size of `View` within the given values.